General

 The MDHHS subsidy program, also known as the Michigan Department of Health and Human Services Child Development and Care program (CDC), helps pay for child care so parents and caregivers can go to work, school, job training, counseling or treatment programs.
 Some families can get child care at no cost based on income and other factors.
 Others get reduced-cost child care.

-Families can use this program at a variety of centers recognized by Great Start to Quality with a Quality Level 2 (formerly 2 Star Rating).
+Families can use this program at a variety of centers recognized by Great Start to Quality with a Quality Level 2 or higher (formerly 2 Star Rating).
 The state pays the child care provider a subsidy, or reimbursement.
 Parents must pay the provider the rest of the amount.

 Learn More